Award Winning Design

-- Separates into two pieces for easy carrying
+- Separates into 2 pieces for easy carrying

 - Closure strap locks ramp panels together

-- Built-in safety guide includes a built-in level and grade guidelines to determine if ramp is on a safe slope
+- Safety guide indicates if ramp is on a safe slope

 - Full platform provides excellent stability

 - Accommodates wheelchairs & scooters with various wheel configurations